-Everyone is entitled to sound care.
-Flanders can boast many high-quality hospitals, administering the best of cares.
+Everyone is entitled to good care.
+Flanders can boast about many high-quality hospitals, administering the best of cares.

 - Health insuranceIn Belgium, health insurance is part of the social security system.
 Everyone has to have health insurance and must join an accredited health insurance fund.
 If you do not want to join a health insurance fund, then you can join the ‘Hulpkas voor Ziekte- en Invaliditeitsverzekering’ (Auxiliary Illness and Disability Insurance Fund)....